mueez-overflow/generative-defect-isolation/README.md

 ### Multi-seed robustness study

-The 20% experiment was repeated using seeds **24, 42, 67 and 76** and evaluated at a fixed decision threshold of `0.5`.
+To assess whether the observed GDI gains were robust to random initialization and data sampling, we repeated the 20% training-data setting across four seeds.
+Experiments used seeds 24, 42, 67 and 76 and were evaluated at a fixed decision threshold of `0.5`.

 | Architecture | Method | Accuracy (mean ± std) | Macro F1 (mean ± std) |
 |---|---|---:|---:|